Pilot-Aided Simultaneous Communication And Localisation (PASCAL) Under Practical Imperfections: Disjoint localisation and data detection

-Interestingly, we find that the PDF of the estimated azimuth angle, elevation angle and Doppler frequency follow real Gaussian distribution.
+Interestingly, we find that the PDF of the estimated azimuth angle, elevation angle and Doppler frequency follow real Gaussian distribution under gain-phase defects.
 Take MLE as an example, by collecting samples of the estimated location parameters in $10^6$ simulation tests, their PDFs are plotted in Fig. \ref{PDF}.
 In Fig. \ref{PDF}, we consider a drone, which is located at $({\phi_1},{\theta_1},{f_{D,1}}) = [({20^ \circ },{20^ \circ },2000\; \mathrm{Hz})$, at $\mathrm{SNR}= 8\;\mathrm{dB}$.
 The simulation parameters are summarized in Table \ref{sim par}.
+The location and scale parameters of the Rician distributed gain defects are set to $\nu=0.5$ and $\sigma_r=1$, and the concentration parameter of the von Mises distributed phase defects is $\tilde k=1000$.
 The considered BS is composed of $M\times N=6\times 6$ antennas and the number of pilots is $L=10$ in the whole frame, where each pilot signal is inserted in each subframe of $T=100$ symbols.
-The location and scale parameters of the Rician distributed gain defects are set to $\nu=0.5$ and $\sigma_r=1$, and the concentration parameter of the von Mises distributed phase defects is $\tilde k=1000$.
 Thereafter, the mean and variance of the estimated parameters are calculated and the PDF of the estimated location parameters is compared with the theoretical Gaussian PDF with the same mean and variance as those of the estimated parameters.
-As shown in Fig. \ref{PDF}, the PDFs of the estimated location parameters and the theoretical Gaussian distribution match very well, which indicates these estimated parameters follow the Gaussian distributions.
+As shown in Fig. \ref{PDF}, the PDFs of the estimated location parameters and the theoretical Gaussian distribution match very well, which indicates these estimated parameters follow the Gaussian distributions under gain-phase defects.
 Moreover, the PDFs of the estimated parameters have means that are very close to the actual values of location parameters, which implies that the derived MLE is unbiased.
-This is because, according to \cite[Theorem 7.1]{estimation theory}, if the log-likelihood function satisfies some regularity conditions, i.e., differentiable and the Fisher information is non-zero, the distribution of an estimated parameter using MLE obeys Gaussian distribution with a mean of the actual value of the parameter and a variance equals the inverse of Fisher information.